1995 Myeong-dong migrant labor protest

-The 1995 Myeong-Dong Migrant Labor Protest occurred in front of the Myeong-Dong Catholic Church in Seoul, South Korea.
+The 1995 Myeong-dong Migrant Labor Protest occurred in front of the Myeongdong Cathedral in Seoul, South Korea.
 The nine day sit-in protest by 14 Nepalese migrant workers, which started on New Year's Day and lasted until January 9, was a demonstration against the Industrial Trainee System and the inhumane working conditions that stem from this guest worker program.
 Several events that led up to the 1995 sit-in includes Jeon Tae-Il's death, as well as rising anti-foreign worker sentiment and activism from the Federation of Korean Trade Unions (FKTU) and the Korean Trade Unions Council (KTUC).
 The 1995 demonstration is notable for sparking the migrant labor rights movement, including the creation of the Migrant Worker Support Movement (MWSM) and the Joint Committee for Migrant Workers in Korea (JCMK).

 Background

 Industrial Trainee System

 The Industrial Trainee System (ITS) was implemented in November 1991 to help rebuild the declining manufacturing sector.
 Under the ITS, small and medium-size companies in the manufacturing, construction, and fishing sectors were able to recruit foreign workers from China, Philippines, Indonesia, and other Southeast Asian countries, under the status of a "trainee" to work in South Korea for a temporary period of time.

 As these migrant trainees did not have official working status, they were not protected by labor laws.
 Employers placed them in dangerous working conditions and trainees faced wage theft.

 Many migrant trainees left their designated workplaces, which rendered them as unauthorized workers and placed them at risk of being deported.
 New employers took advantage of their legal vulnerability by threatening to call immigration if workers complained about their working conditions, perpetuating the cycle of inhumane working environments for undocumented migrant workers.
 Migrant labor activists described the ITP as a modern-day slavery system in South Korea that denied basic human and labor rights to migrant workers and in 1995, launched a historic protest to demand the end of the exploitative system.